important-dams-in-india

 14. Rockfill dams are made primarily of loose rock and compacted materials.
 They can be used in areas with ample rock resources and are cost-effective for controlling sediment and silt in rivers.

-List of Important Dams in India
+List of Major Dams in India

 Tehri Dam